mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 ## DNS Filtering Database Entry {#entry-id}

-A Filtering Database ID is a short, textual string that uniquely identifies the operator of a database of filtering incidents.
+A Filtering Database ID is a string identifier for the operator of a database of filtering incidents.
 It uses the key "db".

 A Filtering Incident ID is a string identifier for a particular filtering incident.
 It might be specific to a particular request, but need not be.
 It uses the key "id".